 This document contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, regarding the financial condition, results of operations, business plans and the future performance of Truist.
-Words such as "anticipates," "believes," "estimates," "forecasts," "forecasts," "intends," "plans," "projects," "may," "will," "should," "could," and other similar expressions are intended to identify these forward-looking statements.
+Words such as "anticipates," "believes," "estimates," "expects," "forecasts," "fore "will," "should," "would," "could," and other similar expressions are intended to identify these forward-looking statements.

 Forward-looking statements are not based on historical facts but instead represent management's expectations and assumptions regarding Truist's business, the economy, and other future conditions.
 Such statements involve inherent uncertainties, risks, and changes in circumstances that are difficult to predict.
 As such, Truist's actual results may differ materially from those contemplated by forward-looking statements.
-While there can be no assurance that any list of risks and uncertainties or risk factors is complete, important factors that could cause actual results to differ materially from those contemplated by forward-looking statements.
-While there can be no assurance that any list of risks and uncertainties or risk factors is complete, important factors that could cause actual results to differ materially from those contemplated by forward-looking statements include the following, without limitation, as well as the risks and uncertainties more fully discussed in Part I, Item 1A-Risk Factors in Truist's Form 10-K for the year ended December 31, 2021 in Truist's Annual Report on Form 10-K for the year ended December 31, 2021:
+While there can be no assurance that any list of risks and uncertainties or risk factors is complete, important factors that could cause actual results to differ materially from those contemplated by forward-looking statements include the following, without limitation, as well as the risks and uncertainties more fully discussed in Part I, Item 1A-Risk Factors in Truist's Form 10-K for the year ended December 31, 2021: